 The Group has only one operating segment (all operations are in Colombia), which is also the single reporting segment.
 All operations are classified as continuing operations.
 The Board of Directors monitors the operating results of its operating segment for the purpose of making decisions and performance assessments.
-The Board of Directors acts as the "chief operating decision maker" (CODM).
+The Board of Directors acts as the "chief operating decision maker" ("CODM").

-Details of the oil revenue as of 31 March 2022 and 2021 per customer are as follows:
+Details of the oil revenue per customer are as follows: